printezisn/pandemiccms/README.md

 **2. Add configuration**:

 Add configuration by running `EDITOR=<editor> rails credentials:edit`.
-The credentials file contains configuration for MySQL/MariaDB and must have the following structure:
+The credentials file contains configuration for the following services:
+- MySQL/MariaDB
+- SMTP mail server

+and it has the following structure:

 ```
 secret_key_base: <secret_key_base>